 Length: 24.5 kilometers (15.2 miles)

 Fast fact: Engineers separated the tunnel into different sections to give the illusion that drivers are traveling through a number of smaller tunnels.
-In these smaller sections, drivers can take breaks or even have a wedding ceremony, as one adventurous couple has previously done.

 4. Tokyo Bay Aqua-Line (Tokyo)